piesauce/piesauce.com/_posts/2017-01-01-Style_Transfer1.md

 ![](https://cdn-images-1.medium.com/max/800/0*XTQu0es42BWTDgKM)

-Image taken from Fu et al, [Style Transfer in Text: Exploration and Evaluation](https://arxiv.org/pdf/1711.06861.pdf)
+Image taken from Fu et al., [Style Transfer in Text: Exploration and Evaluation](https://arxiv.org/pdf/1711.06861.pdf)

 _Style embedding model_: Similar to the above method, this model uses a modified version of an autoencoder.
 In this model, each style is represented by a d-dimensional style embedding vector.
 The encoder and the adversarial network are the same as in the multi-decoder model.
 The embedding vectors for the styles are jointly trained with the network.